hoswaymolina/hoswaymolina.github.io/dataprojects/hr.md

 The main concerns of our employer here are averted - in terms of ageism, there was actually evidence for the opposite case - younger employees were more likely to be fired than older ones.
 In terms of employee tenure, we see that there was no significant difference in firing rates.
 While we got results that are significant for our boss, we also used some linear models that may be more useful for prospective employees - a prospective employee could use the models to predict their income after they spend a certain number of years at the company.
 Or, the HR division can use it to provide fair salary adjustments and negotiation for new employees.
 All things considered, the insight gained from this analysis is incredibly useful.

 Avery Smith's description of Python as a Swiss army knife and R as a hatchet is very accurate, as seen in this project.
 R makes statistical analysis very simple and straightforward - the lines of code here are much shorter and concise, while Python makes things a bit clunkier.

+# Let's Connect!

+Thanks for reading my project!
+Please connect on [LinkedIn](https://www.linkedin.com/in/hoswaymolina) and send any feedback, or just say hi!